 4. Enjoy a bold new addition to the Rochester public art scene with a visit to the yet-to-be-named tapered arch shaped sculpture installed on the Riverfront Plaza of the newly-renovated Mayo Civic Center downtown.
 Interactive components will be added to the stainless steel installation in mid-2018, adding sound and light to the sculpture.
 After you’re done admiring the new installation, walk around to the back of the building to Mayo Park and see the statue of the Mayo brothers.

-5. Seven new, only-in-Rochester restaurants with diverse cuisine and ambiances have opened recently.
+5. Try several new, only-in-Rochester restaurants with diverse cuisine and ambiances have opened recently.
 Check them out!